iks-gmbh-tools/SysNat/Eclipse/readme.txt

 Use SysNatEclipse.bat to start Eclipse with the SysNat workspace.
 SysNatEclipse.bat expects to find the eclipse.exe with the relative path "./SysNat/Exclipse/eclipse.exe".

-To make SysNat running correctly follow the following steps:
+The workspace directory in the SysNat GitHub repository contains Eclipse-project and settings file as well as a complete Eclipse workspace (.metadata).
+Either you can use this predefined workspace or you build your own.
+In the later case consider the following steps:

 Before starting eclipse, assure to keep the following preconditions: